visheshsanghvi112/visheshsanghvi112/README.md

 - 🤝 I’m looking for help with **Deepfake detection AI**

-- 👨‍💻 All of my projects are available at [visheshsanghvi.netlify.app](visheshsanghvi.netlify.app)
+- 👨‍💻 All of my projects are available at [visheshsanghvi.me](visheshsanghvi.me)

-- 📝 I regularly write articles on [visheshsanghvi.vercel.app](visheshsanghvi.vercel.app)
+- 📝 I regularly write articles on [visheshsanghvi.me](visheshsanghvi.me)

 - 💬 Ask me about **What currently i am making**